ShishirPatil/ShishirPatil.github.io/index.md

         <img src="./img.jpg" alt="Shishir's photo" width="100%"/>
     </div>
     <div style="margin-left:30px">
-        <p> I am a Ph.D. student in Computer Science at UC Berkeley advised by <a href='https://people.eecs.berkeley.edu/~jegonzal/'>Joseph Gonzalez</a> and <a href='https://people.eecs.berkeley.edu/~prabal/'>Prabal Dutta</a>.
-I am broadly interested in ML-Systems, LLMs, and on-device ML.
+        <p> I am a Ph.D. student in Computer Science at UC Berkeley where I work closely with <a href='https://people.eecs.berkeley.edu/~jegonzal/'>Joseph Gonzalez</a>, <a href='https://people.eecs.berkeley.edu/~prabal/'>Prabal Dutta</a>, and <a href='https://people.eecs.berkeley.edu/~istoica/'>Ion Stoica</a>.
+I am broadly interested in teaching LLMs to use tools, ML-Systems, and on-device ML.
 I am affiliated with the <a href ='https://sky.cs.berkeley.edu/'>Sky Computing Lab</a> (previously <a href ='https://rise.cs.berkeley.edu/'>RISE</a>), <a href='https://lab11.eecs.berkeley.edu/'>Lab11</a>,  and <a href='https://bair.berkeley.edu/'>Berkeley AI Research (BAIR)</a>.</p>
-        <p>I was an Intern with Google Brain and Cloud in summer 2022, and <a href = 'https://www.amazon.science/research-areas/machine-learning'>Amazon Science</a> Core ML in 2021.
+        <p>I was an intern with Apple in 2023, Google Brain (now DeepMind) and Cloud in 2022, and <a href = 'https://www.amazon.science/research-areas/machine-learning'>Amazon Science</a> Core ML in 2021.
 Previously, I spent two wonderful years as a Research Fellow at <a href ='https://www.microsoft.com/en-us/research/lab/microsoft-research-india/'>Microsoft Research India</a>, where I was advised by <a href='http://www.prateekjain.org/'>Prateek Jain</a>, <a href='http://harsha-simhadri.org/'>Harsha Vardhan Simhadri</a> and <a href='https://www.microsoft.com/en-us/research/people/visesha/'>Vivek Seshadri</a>.</p>
         <p> To learn more about Gorilla LLM <a href='https://gorilla.cs.berkeley.edu/'>[Website]</a> <a href='https://github.com/ShishirPatil/gorilla/'>[Github]</a> <a href='https://arxiv.org/abs/2305.15334'>[Paper]</a> <a href='https://twitter.com/shishirpatil_/status/1661780076277678082'>[Twitter]</a></p>
     </div>
 </div>